About the practice:

 All the firm’s lawyers are involved in handling insolvency cases under the guidance of KK&P Managing Partner Maxim Kulkov and partner Nikolay Pokryshkin (the partner leading the firm’s insolvency practice).

-In 2015-2019, Nikolay Pokryshkin and the team represented clients with claims of app.
-US$600 million in 51 insolvency cases of Russian oil and gas, distribution, transport, logistics and construction companies, light and heavy industry plants, banks and their beneficiaries (individuals), as well as in dozens of related parallel disputes in Russia and the EU.
-For example, the firm’s representation of a major bank recognised by the Central Bank of Russia as a core part of the Russian economy and an international oil trader with total claims worth more than US$74.6 million in the bankruptcy of two oil companies was listed among the Top-10 most interesting bankruptcy proceedings in Russia in 2017.
+In 2015–2021, Nikolay Pokryshkin and the team represented clients with claims of app.
+US$850m in 55 insolvency cases of Russian oil and gas, distribution, transport, logistics and construction companies, light and heavy industry plants, banks and their beneficiaries (individuals), as well as in dozens of related parallel disputes in Russia and abroad.

 In addition to participating in insolvency cases directly, we provide complex collection services, including:

 Maxim Kulkov regularly acts as a recognised expert on Russian insolvency law and cross-border bankruptcy issues.
 Within the last two years alone, he prepared more than a dozen expert reports for foreign courts and arbitrations.

 Here are some examples of the firm’s clients’ feedback on insolvency projects: